stephaniemagdic/TicTacToe/README.md

 # Tic Tac Toe

 Tic Tac Toe brings the well-known pen-and-paper game to your device, so you can play tic tac toe with friends and family if there is no paper to reach for!
+ * Tokens can be dynamically added to the tic-tac-toe board and checked for a winning array match or a draw.
+ * User data is updated on the page when the data model is modifed after a win, a draw, a player takes a turn, or a button is clicked.
+ * This application uses localStorage to persist player wins.
+ * It has many reusable functions that use parameters that make the JavsaScript dynamic and clean.
+ * The game uses event delegation to handle events on a higher level in the DOM to listen for dynamic elements.
+ * The game can be played entirely in the console without the user interface, distinguishing the data model from the DOM and using the data model as it's source of truth as it updates the DOM.
+It also itterates through DOM elements to use our data model to update the page.